niamhbelton/ResNet18-Spatial-Attention/README.md

 # Optimising Musculoskeletal Knee Injury Detection with Spatial Attention and Extracting Features for Explainability

 This repository is under construction.
-This is the official repository for implementing ResNet18 + Spatial Attentiona as outlined in the paper "Optimising Musculoskeletal Knee Injury Detection with Spatial Attention and Extracting Features for Explainability"
+This is the official repository for implementing ResNet18 + Spatial Attention as outlined in the paper "Optimising Musculoskeletal Knee Injury Detection with Spatial Attention and Extracting Features for Explainability"

 # Dataset